Beaver Creek Field Seminar

 PRICE: $125 per person includes transportation from the Center, water and Monument admission fee.
 Members and their guests receive a 15% discount.

-GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 10.
-A private tour can be arranged with pick-up at your location when paying for six participants.
+GROUP SIZE: We can schedule a field seminar with a minimum of 2 participants and maximum of 10.
+A private tour can be arranged with pick-up at your location with a minimum of four participants.

 DIFFICULTY: All trails are paved.
 Montezuma Well, however, has sections of many steps or steep inclines.